rpn1966/platotheory2026/_pages/venue.md

 Coventry station is served by 4 train companies (Avanti West Coast, CrossCountry, West Midlands, and London Northwestern), and is located on the West Coast Main LineLink (among others) London, Birmingham, Manchester, Liverpool, Lancaster, Edinburgh and Glasgow.
 Coventry station also connects to the Cross Country RouteLink opens in a new window (linking Aberdeen, Newcastle, York, Leeds, Sheffield, Derby, Bristol, Exeter and Penzance) through an easy transfer at Birmingham New Street station.

 To get to campus, Coventry train station provides good bus (£2-£4) and taxi (£10-15, 10-20 min) options.
 The buses to campus from Coventry Train Station are the 11 and the 12X, with the latter being a quicker option as it has a more direct route to the Warwick University Interchange.
+The 19 and 87 buses also pass around the campus, but do not stop at the main campus' University Interchange.

 ### Arriving by (long-distance) coach: